mwPandoraid/fixnewlines/README.md

 - makes sure file ends with a newline
 - makes sure file doesnt end with trailing newlines

+note: the -r (--recursive) flag is nonfunctional as of now, this tool only works in recursive mode.

 warning: this program modifies file contents - make sure to have a backup just in case